 F2BB Goldendoodle (81.25% Poodle & 18.75% Golden Retriever) is a cross between an F2B Goldendoodle (62.5% Poodle, 37.5% Golden Retriever) and a original purebred 100% Poodle.
 Since this is at least the second Backcross with a purebred Standard Poodle and part of the 2nd generation, it gets a second “B” in its name and is referred to as an F2BB Goldendoodle.

 An F2BB Goldendoodle is the most hypoallergenic and non-shedding of all the second generation Goldendoodles due to a large amount of Poodle genetics.
 This Goldendoodle also has the 2nd most Poodle genetics, only behind the F1BB Goldendoodle (87.5% Poodle & 12.5% Golden Retriever).
-It is extremely likely an F2BB Goldendoodle will a curly coat that will need to be brushed every day and groomed every couple of months to prevent the fur from matting.
-However, this Goldendoodle generation is great for people with severe pet allergies and don’t want to have to pick up dog hair everywhere.
+It is extremely likely that an F2BB Goldendoodle will have a curly coat that will need to be brushed every day and groomed every couple of months to prevent the fur from matting.
+However, this Goldendoodle generation is great for people with severe pet allergies and those who don’t want to have to pick up dog hair everywhere!

-The F2BB Goldendoodle generation is going to be referred to as a Multi-generation Goldendoodle since they are the 4th generation of offspring.
+The F2BB Goldendoodle generation is referred to as a Multi-generation Goldendoodle since they are the 4th generation of offspring.
 Many breeders won’t use the term F2BB but will use the term Multi-generation Goldendoodle.